LumeWeb/indexd/doc/rfc/0007_data_migration.md

     - If it is < 0 set it to -1 so that all lost slabs have the same health.
     - If it is > 100, search for the bug that is causing it because it should never happen.

-With all of the above in place, the database also exposes a `slabs, nextRefresh := UnhealthySlabs(limit)` method which returns up to `limit` slabs for which the following holds true:
+With all of the above in place, the database also exposes a `slabs, nextRefresh := UnhealthySlabs(lastRepairAttemptCutoff,  limit)` method which returns up to `limit` slabs for which the following holds true:
-- The slabs are sorted from least failed repair attempts to most failed repair attempts.
+- The slabs haven't had a repair attempated on them since `lastRepairAttemptCutoff`.
-- The slabs are also sorted from most unhealthy to least unhealthy.
+- The slabs are sorted from most unhealthy to least unhealthy.

-The point of the former is to prioritize slabs that have not been repaired yet over slabs that failed to repair.
-As soon as a slab is repaired successfully, the counter is reset to 0.
+The point of the former is to allow the repair loop to exhaust the list of unhealthy slabs without getting stuck on unrepairable slabs.
+The repair time is set to NULL upon a successful repair or to the current batches start time upon a failed repair.
+A failed repair won't be attempted for another another.

 The point of `nextRefresh` is to provide a marker for the repair loop.
 If `UnhealthySlabs` returns fewer than `limit` slabs, the repair loop knows to